-Abandoned oil and gas wells can also leak other dangerous chemicals, such as benzene, a carcinogen linked to leukemia and low birth weights, and other volatile organic compounds (VOCs) that seep into surrounding soil and contaminate ground water supplies and surface water.
+Abandoned oil and gas wells can also leak other dangerous chemicals. such as benzene, a carcinogen linked to leukemia and low birth weights, and other volatile organic compounds (VOCs) that seep into surrounding soil and contaminate ground water supplies and surface water.
 Leaching from abandoned wells into groundwater is often caused by old leaking casings or cement that allow oil, gas, and brine to seep into freshwater aguifers, while surface water contamination is sometimes the product of spills and waste or fluids that rise up the well and onto the surface (see Figure 2).
-A recent study in Pennsylvania found that leaking wells tend to have more casing left in the ground than non-leaking wells.
-A 2011 report by the Groundwater Protection Council found 41 incidents of groundwater contamination in Ohio caused by leakage from orphan wells.
-The risks associated with abandoned, orphan, and improperly plugged wells can also be compounded by acid mine drainage or coal mine influenced water in areas where coal and oil and gas operations have occurred in close proximity.
+15 A recent study in Pennsylvania found that leaking wells tend to have more casing left in the ground than non-leaking wells.
+16 A 2011 report by the Groundwater Protection Council found 41 incidents of groundwater contamination in Ohio caused by leakage from orphaned wells.
+17 The risks associated with abandoned, orphaned, and improperly plugged wells can also be compounded by acid mine drainage or coal mine influenced water in areas where coal and oil and gas operations have occurred in close proximity.

-Abandoned wells that are unplugged or improperly plugged can also cause significant safety and health problems if they intersect with hydraulic fracturing operations.
-In some cases, when a new shale well is drilled in the same vicinity as an unplugged abandoned well methane from the shale well can migrate into the abandoned well and reach the surface, water wells, and residences (See Figure 2).
+Abandoned wells that are unplugged or improperly plugged can also cause significant safety and health problems if they intersect with hydraulic fracturing operations.18 In some cases, when a new shale well is drilled in the same vicinity as an unplugged abandoned well methane from the shale well can migrate into the abandoned well and reach the surface, water wells, and residences (See Figure 2).
 One documented case of methane migration occurred in Tioga County, Pennsylvania when drilling for shale gas led to a "30-foot geyser of gas and water spraying out of the ground for more than a week."
 Nearby landowners had to be temporarily evacuated during efforts to bring it under control.
-Another similar case in Dayton, Pennsylvania led to the evacuation of an elementary school and two houses when the methane got within eight feet from one house before the well was brought under control.
+19 Another similar case in Dayton, Pennsylvania led to the evacuation of an elementary school and two houses when the methane got within eight feet from one house before the well was brought under control.

-Aside from water and air pollution, unplugged abandoned oil and gas wells can also cause safety concerns, especially if they are under or close to someone's home.
-In one infamous example, migrating gas from an unplugged gas well caused a house to explode in McKean County, Pennsylvania.
+Aside from water and air pollution, unplugged abandoned oil and gas wells can also cause safety concerns, especially if they are under or close to someone's home.20 In one infamous example, migrating gas from an unplugged gas well caused a house to explode in McKean County, Pennsylvania.21 an average of 11% or \$15,000 and have a larger negative effect than producing oil and gas wells.
+22 This study also found that proper well restoration can reverse these negative effects and that the benefits of proper well plugging are larger than the costs.

 Abandoned wells may also affect house prices and economic development where houses, schools, and shopping centers encroach onto old oil and gas fields.
-A 2020 study by Mariya Shappo at the University of Illinois that explored the effect of old abandoned wells on housing prices in Pennsylvania found that they reduce house prices by an average of 11% or \$15,000 and have a larger negative effect than producing oil and gas wells.
-This study also found that proper well restoration can reverse these negative effects and that the benefits of proper well plugging are larger than the costs.
+A 2020 study by Mariya Shappo at the University of Illinois that explored the effect of old abandoned wells on housing prices in Pennsylvania found that they reduce house prices by